d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 by appending a column to the design matrix consisting of all $1s$.
 Then our prediction problem is to minimize $||\mathbf{y} - X\mathbf{w}||$.
-Because this expression has a quadratic form, it is convex, and as long as the problem is not degenerate
+Because this expression has a quadratic form, it is convex, and so long as the problem is not degenerate
 (our features are linearly independent), it is strictly convex.

 Thus there is just one critical point on the loss surface